sheikhmalaika184/vtdigger_Scraper/README.md

 # vtdigger_Scraper
 ## Overview
-This  python code scrape data from "https://vtdigger.org" Extract following fields of each news:
+This  python code scrape data of articles from "https://vtdigger.org" Extract following fields of each news:
 1. Title
 2. Summary